interactiveinstitute/energy-intelligence/coffee/chart.coffee.md

           { duration: smallest, first: dts[0] } if smallest < Infinity

 ## Fetching and showing the data

+URL parameters are set by the currently displayed chart.
+Once the data and corresponding bubbles are loaded, the promise is resolved and `updateWithData()` is called.

       loadData: (first, domain = @x.domain()) ->
         deferred = Q.defer()